MasRama/rupa/README.md

-# Discord Bot Starter Project
+# Rupa - Discord Bot

-A comprehensive TypeScript Discord bot starter project with modern development practices, database integration, and robust architecture.
+Rupa is a comprehensive TypeScript Discord bot with modern development practices, database integration, and robust architecture.
+Built with scalability and maintainability in mind.

 ## 🚀 Features